aksoonie/gourmet-finder-backend/README.md

 # Gourmet Finder Platform

-# Summary
+## Summary
-Gourmet finder es un desarrollo ilustrado con JAVA, Spring Boot Framework, y Spring Data JPA en una base de datos PostgreSql.
+Gourmet Finder is a development illustrated with JAVA, Spring Boot Framework, and Spring Data JPA on a PostgreSQL database.
+It also implements open-api documentation configuration and integration with Swagger UI.
-También implementa la configuración de documentación open-api e integración con Swagger UI.

 ## Features
 - RESTful API
 - OpenAPI Documentation